ALTEMIS-DOE/U-FNOB/README.md

 Pretrained models can be found [here](https://console.cloud.google.com/storage/browser/us-digitaltwiner-pub-features/srs_farea_ensemble_simulations_dataset/final_models).

 ## Visualization and Analysis
-Visualize and analyze the models and their performance by using the following Jupyter notebooks:- `output_visualization_UFNOB.ipynb`- `output_visualization_UFNOBR.ipynb`
+Visualize and analyze the models and their performance by using the following Jupyter notebooks:

+- `output_visualization_UFNOB.ipynb`
+- `output_visualization_UFNOBR.ipynb`

 ## Contributing
 We are open to contributions.
 Please feel free to submit issues, enhancements, or bug fixes through the GitHub repository.
-## License
-MIT License